 A more recent reminder of the tightly knit connection between the two institutions was felt when the main support beam of the Angus Bowmer Theatre cracked on June 18, 2011, forcing the closure of the theatre while extensive repairs were made.
 City officials approved a temporary theatre seating 600 under a tent—called Bowmer in the Park—in Ashland’s Lithia Park.
 Exemplary leadership and collaboration on all sides quite literally spared OSF and the community from potentially devastating loss in the height of the summer season.

 Throughout the inevitable growing pains inherent in nearly 80 years of side-by-side development, the City of Ashland and the Oregon Shakespeare Festival have maintained a healthy relationship of mutual support.
-The Chautauqua walls remain standing; covered with ivy,they surround the Elizabethan Stage and serve as a reminder of the immense determination, commitment and innovation of all who have come before, making OSF and Ashland what they are today.
+The Chautauqua walls remain standing; covered with ivy, they surround the Allen Elizabethan Theatre (formerly Elizabethan Stage/Allen Pavilion) and serve as a reminder of the immense determination, commitment and innovation of all who have come before, making OSF and Ashland what they are today.